 The Bells became the second three-generation family in major league history (the Boones were the first) on this day in 1995, as David Bell made his debut at third with the Indians in a 14-7 win over the Tigers.
 David followed his dad Buddy Bell and grandfather Gus Bell.
 Gus would pass away four days after David’s first big-league game.

 When Jeff Kent of the Giants hit for the cycle in a 9-8 loss to the Pirates on May 3, 1999, he became only the second player to achieve that feat in Three Rivers Stadium.
-Yankee Manager Joe Torre pulled it off back in 1973.
+Yankee Manager Joe Torre had pulled it off playing for the Cardinals back in 1973.

 Ferguson Jenkins became the fourth pitcher in major league history to win 100 games in each league when he beat the Orioles 3-2 on May 3, 1980.

 The two things the two Yankee players to have died this day have in common is that each played with the Yanks in two seasons, and each played with one other team as well.
 Lefty-hitting first baseman Frank Leja (1991) debuted with the Yanks in 1954 and 1955, getting no home runs or rbi’s in just seven at bats in 19 games; he added to neither total playing seven games with the 1962 California Angels.
 Catcher Darrell Johnson (2004) hit a home run and knocked in eight runs with the Yanks in 1957 and 1958.
 Short stints in Cincinnati in 1952, and in 1960-1962 netted him one more home run and 20 additional rbi’s.